ispras/clouni/README.md

 As a result, any updates of cloud API or new versions of TOSCA standard causes only minor changes in the interpreter cloud definitions, which simplifies the process of adding a new cloud provider support.

+**ATTENTION** You shouldn't use multiple type deriviation from each other except default deriviation from Root.
+As it's unknown actions to resolve dependencies from parents.